-12.1 Whitley Abbey Primary School recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives.

-12.2 Whitley Abbey Primary School will teach children about safeguarding, including online safety
+- 12.1 Whitley Abbey Primary School recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 12.2 Whitley Abbey Primary School will teach children about safeguarding, including online safety

-At Whitley Abbey Primary School we teach online safety predominantly through our computing curriculum.
-Each term staff will deliver an online safety unit from the nationalonlinesafety.com (a program aligned with UKCIS 'Education for a connected World' Framework.)
+At Whitley Abbey Primary School, we teach online safety predominantly through our computing curriculum.
+Each term staff will deliver an online safety unit from The National College online safety (a programme aligned with UKCIS 'Education is a connected World Framework.)
 In addition to the above, our curriculum is fully responsive to the needs and issues that arise in school.
-For example, planning of PSHE and Assemblies may be adapted to tackle an online safety issue should it be prominent in the school or media.
+For example, planning of the PHSE and Assemblies may be adapted to tackle online safety issue should it be prominent in the school or media.